Musicians from Marlboro at 50

 The process is repeated until each of the 75 musicians has between three and five pieces to work on during the summer.
 Attention is paid to the ways instruments are combined.
 If, for example, string players are assigned to an oboe quartet or a vocal work, where their role will be largely accompanimental, they usually will also be in a group working on a string quartet or quintet, in which their roles fall more fully into the spotlight.
 All told, in a given week at Marlboro, 70 to 80 scores are being rehearsed, with a healthy mix of favorite classics, rarities, and contemporary works.

-Works are proposed for the festival’s weekend concerts when the memebers of an ensemble feel they have achieved something special worth sharing(as soon as the senior member in each ensemble feels they are ready).
-That decision is typically made on Wednesday or Thursday, and on Thursday evening, the festival’s staff – Mitsuko Uchida, a panel of six senior musicians, along with Frank Salomon and Tony Checchia, the administrators, as well as the scheduling directors (and a panel of six senior musicians) – assemble the weekend’s programs from among the works that are proposed (deemed) ready for prime time.
+Works are proposed for the festival’s weekend concerts when the members of an ensemble feel they have achieved something special worth sharing.
+That decision is typically made on Wednesday or Thursday, and on Thursday evening, the festival’s staff – Mitsuko Uchida, a panel of six senior musicians, along with Frank Salomon and Tony Checchia, the administrators, as well as the scheduling directors – assemble the weekend’s programs from among the works that are proposed as ready for prime time.

 “We usually start by deciding what would make a good closing piece,” Mr. Salomon said.
 “And from there we build the rest of the program.
 As the summer progresses, we also take into account whether people have had an opportunity to perform.
 So if there’s a choice between two pieces, and the ensemble for one includes a number of people who have already performed a few times, and the other includes people who haven’t, the preference will be given to the second group.”

 There is another consideration, as well.
 Where possible, Marlboro tries to include contemporary scores in its programs.
 It doesn’t always work out: some years, the contemporary pieces are not the standout performances and don’t make it through the vetting process that leads to the tour programs.
-As it turns out, new music will be amply represented in the 50th anniversary season tour programs.
-Three programs include a work each by Earl Kim (“Three Poems in French”), Krzysztof Penderecki (Quartet for Clarinet and String Trio) and Kaija Saariaho (“Terra Memoria,” a string quartet); a fourth includes a 20th-century favorite, Alban Berg’s “Lyric Quartet.”
+As it turned out, new music was amply represented in the 50th anniversary season tour programs.
+Three programs included a work each by Earl Kim (“Three Poems in French”), Krzysztof Penderecki (Quartet for Clarinet and String Trio) and Kaija Saariaho (“Terra Memoria,” a string quartet); a fourth includes a 20th-century favorite, Alban Berg’s “Lyric Quartet.”

 Consensus by Summer’s End